Guilherme "Bill" Cardoso: Creative Electron Inc.

 Cardoso founded Creative Electron, Inc. in 2008, in San Marcos, California.
 The company specializes in the design and manufacturing of X-ray inspection systems used for non-destructive testing in industries such as electronics, aerospace, and medical devices.

 Creative Electron is one of the largest U.S. based manufacturers in the field of X-ray inspection, integrating advanced AI and machine learning technologies into its systems to automate and enhance quality control processes.
 Under Cardoso’s leadership, the company has secured several patents for innovations in X-ray imaging and inspection technology.

 Creative Electron and iFixit x-ray case controversy

 In November 2023, Creative Electron became involved in a public controversy when accusations arose against Casetify, a phone case manufacturer, for allegedly stealing X-ray images of iPhones originally created by Creative Electron.
 These X-ray images had been previously licensed to companies like iFixit and Dbrand, who used them for promotional phone cases.
 Dbrand and iFixit accused Casetify of using these X-ray images without permission, prompting public outcry.

 According to reports, Casetify was selling phone cases featuring these X-ray images without licensing or acknowledgment of Creative Electron, the original creator. iFixit and Dbrand publicly criticized Casetify, with Dbrand mocking the incident in a social media campaign.
 The controversy highlighted ongoing issues of intellectual property misuse in the design and tech industries, bringing significant attention to Creative Electron's X-ray imaging technology.

+The Printed Circuit Assembler’s Guide to… X-Ray Inspection

+Cardoso is the author of The Printed Circuit Assembler’s Guide to… X-Ray Inspection, a technical reference book published by I-Connect007.
+The book provides an overview of X-ray inspection technologies used in electronics manufacturing, including the principles of X-ray imaging, system components, and applications in printed circuit board (PCB) assembly.
+It covers defect detection in surface-mount technology (SMT), as well as methodologies such as 2D and 3D (computed tomography) X-ray inspection.
+The work is intended as an introductory guide for engineers and manufacturers seeking to implement or better understand non-destructive testing techniques in electronics production.